ChipSoftTech/pond-water/README.md

-# pondwater - a blockchain datastore implementation
+# pond-water - a blockchain datastore implementation

 ### Motivation
 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This project is an attempt to provide as concise and simple implementation of a blockchain datastore as possible.